-This is NOT a suggestion or recommendation.
+It’s not a suggestion or recommendation.
 When you enter the changing area or locker room, that should be the first thing you should do.
-More than likely, the spa attendant will suggest leaving your phone in a locker for ultimate relaxation, but of course we understand if you can’t completely disconnect from the world around you.
+More than likely, the spa attendant will suggest leaving your phone for ultimate relaxation, but of course we understand if you can’t completely disconnect from the world around you.
 However, if your phone will be taking a relaxation journey with you, make sure you set it to its inside voice or, silent.
 Cell phones, or devices, ringing loudly can disrupt someone else’s relaxation, so be considerate.

 Take the Robe and Slippers

 Robe and slippers are offered in most luxury spa settings and are more for your technician’s benefit than yours.
 Here’s why: if your therapist has back to back guests all day and you’re not dressed in a robe, not only do we have to give you EXTRA time to undress but you don’t get the full length of your service.
 It would be easier to dress into the robe and slippers.
 You may think you’re cutting corners to get dressed in your treatment room, but you risk putting your therapist behind.
 Plus, you get the full experience of being in a luxury setting.